mrush-ilao/ilao-documentation/docs/source/cms_legal_content_annual_updates.rst

 Notifications
 ===============
-The system automatically sends an email to users with the content manager role 30 days ahead of the recurring date with a list of all the content tied to the annual updates.
+The system automatically sends an email to users with the content manager role 30 days ahead of the recurring date with a list of all the content tied to that annual update.
+It will not send again until the next occurrence.